Webhook Integrations

 • Test your webhook endpoint with a request inspector before configuring it in CE Pro.

 • Use the delivery log to debug integration issues.
-A string of 500 errors means your endpoint is crashing.
+A string of 500 errors usually means your endpoint is crashing.

 • Store your signing secret in an environment variable, never in source code.